-Call us today on 1300 889 743 or fill in our free assessment form and we can you how positive credit reporting will affect you.
+Call us today on 1300 889 743 or fill in our free assessment form, to find out how to use positive credit reporting to benefit you.

 Can lenders see this new data on my credit file?

 Depending on the lender and the weighting they give to the Equifax Score, it also influences the way banks credit score.

 Read our guide on credit scoring to discover how a credit score can make or break your application.